Changing the Lens

 Speaking in Tongues

 Ultimately, it’s all about being heard.
 Whose voice matters?
 Who gets heard?
 Who counts?
+Who doesn't count?
 In a democracy, all citizens should have an equal say in the decisions that affect their lives: men, women and trans people.
 But does everyone have an equal say?
 Is democracy truly the babel of tongues it is meant to be?
 Whose voice is heard in families, in communities, and societies?
 Whose words count most?
 Whose views dominate policies, programs, services – or the public domain?
+Whose voices are smothered, silenced or stamped out?

-‘Having a voice’equals being heard, being considered, being counted, being part of, being able to influence.
+‘Having a voice’ equals being heard, being considered, being counted, being part of, being able to influence.
+Being.
 Being human.
 Many women’s voices still remain silent, silenced, marginal, unheard, discounted, or illegitimate.
 Many women’s lips still remain zipped, their lives and realities unspoken.
-In this context, Point of View promotes the points of view of women – or their voices – through media, art and culture.
+Our work challenges and changes this.

 If power hierarchies among men, women and trans people determine whose voice matters, the same hierarchies determine which women’s voices are heard more than others.
 We promote the voices of women who are marginalized due to their caste, class, ability, sexual orientation, work, gender identity – or simply because they are women.
 Sex workers.
 Survivors of domestic violence.
 HIV-positive women.
 Women with disabilities.
 Dalit women.
 Women in slums.